-I backed up my phone last night to iTunes before trading it in today...wiped the old phone and turned it in and then learned when I got home that the backup was "corrupt or not compatible" when trying to restore today.
-How do I fix a corrupt or not compatible iTunes backup?
+"I backed up my phone last night to iTunes before trading it in today...wiped the old phone and turned it in and then learned when I got home that the backup was "corrupt or not compatible" when trying to restore today.
+How do I fix a corrupt or not compatible iTunes backup?"

 (Note: If you're getting the corrupt or not compatible message while trying to make a backup, then read this help article instead.
 You need different advice for a corrupt backup while making a backup.
 This help article is all about the corrupt or not compatible message for an iTunes restore.)

 iPhone Backup Corrupt Step 1: Update the iPhone